GoogleCloudPlatform/ai-on-gke/tutorials/finetuning-llama-7b-on-l4/README.md

 gcloud storage ls -l gs://$BUCKET_NAME/llama2-7b-american-stories
 ```

 Congratulations!
 You have now successfully fine tuned a Llama 2 7B model on old American Stories from 1809 to 1815.
 Stay tuned for a follow up blog post on how to serve a HuggingFace model from GCS using GKE and GCSfuse.
-In the meantime you can take a look at the [Basaran project](https://github.com/hyperonym/basaran) for serving HuggingFace models.
+In the meantime you can take a look at the [Basaran project](https://github.com/hyperonym/basaran) for serving HuggingFace models interactively with a Web UI.

-Want a helping hand?
-You can reach me